 Joe Paterno.
 Bobby Bowden.
 Frank Beamer.
 Bear Bryant.
 If William & Mary Head Coach Jimmye Laycock were to enter his name among college football’s all-time elite head coaches, he would outrank all but one in terms of longest coaching tenure.
-Going into his 37th season at the helm for the Tribe, Laycock has spent more seasons at W&M than Bowden (FSU, 34 years), Beamer (VT, 29 years), and Bryant (Alabama, 25 years) did at their respective schools, trailing only Joe Paterno (PSU, 46 years).
+Going into his 39th season at the helm for the Tribe in 2018, Laycock has spent more seasons at W&M than Bowden (FSU, 34 years), Beamer (VT, 29 years), and Bryant (Alabama, 25 years) did at their respective schools, trailing only Joe Paterno (PSU, 46 years).
 Over the years, Laycock’s loyalty to the Tribe has been absolutely unparalleled.
 However, many would be surprised to learn that he came close to leaving W&M just over 25 years ago.

 Layock’s story is one of triumph, passion, and most importantly, love for William & Mary, his beloved Alma Mater.
 For those of you who are well versed in the chronicles of Jimmye Laycock, you’ll remember the 90s as proof of his unwavering support for the Green and Gold.
 For Tribe fans who weren’t yet alumni by 1990, you’ll likely be surprised to hear this story.
 We present to you: The Man, The Myth, The Legend: Jimmye Laycock.